rehierl/node-tree-outliner/3-2-implementation/0-2-implicit-associations.md

 the current node's close modifier must be ignored.

-Note that an implementation will neither encounter case-1 nor case-3 with regards to type-2 sections (see the "implicit associations" chapter).
+Note that an implementation will neither encounter case-1 nor case-3 with regards to type-2 sections (/see/ "implicit associations" /).
 That is, because the corresponding sections are already closed and will therefore no longer appear within the current path of sections.
 Because of that, the only relevant cases are case-2 and case-4.
 Consequently, an entered end-marker node either is a child node of the section's parent container, or one of the container's distant descendants.

 However, holding a node reference with each section object will increase the memory footprint of the resulting outline.
 Hence, these references can, but